 Speech-language pathologists identify, assess, and provide treatment for communication and swallowing functions and disorders.
 These services are provided to the following individuals:

-• from diverse language, ethnic, cultural, and socioeconomic backgrounds; and
+- from language, ethnic, cultural, and socioeconomic backgrounds; and

 The Master of Arts (M.A.) degree in Speech-Language Pathology provides an academic and clinical foundation for professionals providing services to children and adults with communication impairments.
 It qualifies graduates for certification and licensure in the profession of speech-language pathology.

-The mission of the Master of Arts program in Speech-Language Pathology is to provide best-practice education for individuals seeking academic and clinical preparation for the professional practice degree in speech-language pathology.
+The mission of the Master of Arts program in Speech-Language Pathology is to promote excellent interprofessional clinical education, discovery, and community-focused care in speech-language pathology

 Please see our program accreditation statement